About Our Competition Teams

 Senior Solos: 2nd, Olivia (High Priestess), 4th, Jennifer (The Dawning), 10th, Renee (The Box)

-Monthly tuition is $275 a month for Juniors, Teens, and Seniors and $180 a month for Petites.
-Includes all rehearsals, core classes and electives except Aerial Silks, Acro, and African.
+Monthly tuition is $295 a month for Juniors, Teens, and Seniors, $210 a month for Petites, and $195 a month for Minis.
+Includes all rehearsals, core classes and electives except Aerial Silks and Acro.
 Master classes and private lessons are paid for separately.
-Costs for competitions, costumes, choreography, props, conventions, and uniforms (if needed) are paid in four installments due on (approximately) the following dates: June 13, September 1, November 10, and February 18.
-Your installment amount depends on the number of dances being performed but you can expect it to be about $500 per dance for Jr. and Sr. Company to compete with it six times, and $350 per dance for Petite Company to compete with it three times.
+A $500, nonrefundable deposit is due no later than August 5, 2017 for all members.
+The deposit will be applied to your competition related costs.
+These costs cover competition entry fees, director fees, costumes, choreography, props, conventions, and uniforms (if needed) and are paid in three installments due on (approximately) the following dates: September 1, November 10, and February 18.
+Your installment amount depends on the number of dances being performed but you can expect it to be about $500-$600 per dance for Jr. and Sr. Company to compete with it six times.
 Master classes, private lessons, choreography & costumes for solos, duets, and trios are paid for separately.